voltsn/challenge-markdown/README.md

 - Running

 ## You can always count on me when
-You need to debug code, I love bug hunting :grin:.
+You need to debug code, I love bug hunting.

 ## A funny story
 This happend when I was 14 years old.
 My parents left me home alone with my little sister who at the time was only 2.